FarronF/limerick-council-meetings/meetings/2018/10/16-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 11th September 2018.md

 issues in unison.

-This was proposed by Councillor Sheahan and seconded by Councillor Keary.--- 4
+This was proposed by Councillor Sheahan and seconded by Councillor Keary.
+---
+4

 **8.**